MyDecisive/.github/profile/README.md

 <p align="center">
     <i>
-        “Enterprise-Class OpenTelemetry Made Simple - Transform OTel from a static configuration challenge into an intelligent, self-managing platform.
+        “Enterprise-Class OpenTelemetry Made Simple - Transform OTel into an intelligent, self-managing platform.
 No more rebuilds for reconfigurations or specialized headcount requirements.”
     </i>
 </p>